NEW SECTION: Toolkit for Owners of a Modern House

 The master´s course in Heritage and Architecture at TU Delft is addressing all the issues that I have brought up.
 Together with the chairs of Heritage and Values and Heritage and Technology we teach students to analyze and understand heritage buildings before – guided by my chair of Heritage and Design – proposing conservation strategies and interventions for their adaptive re-use.
 The issue of adaptive re-use of heritage buildings is highly relevant right now.
 In Europe, more than half of all architectural commissions concern existing real estate and, also in real-estate investments, heritage buildings are the first ones to stand out for preservation.
 No wonder that around 25 per cent of all architecture students at the faculty in Delft graduate from Heritage and Architecture.
 Our master´s programme involves courses on 20th-century heritage at every level, so students who want to focus on that can do so.
 We find that many Asian students are also attracted to recent heritage, as it becomes increasingly topical in their home countries.

-What issues are you looking forward to discussing at the conference?
+What issues are you looking forward to discussing at the Iconic Houses online event?

 I believe that the whole issue of private versus public ownership, and the related regulations regarding sustainability and public access, remain a top priority.
 That means I will also focus on how to involve a next generation of dedicated young professionals in this field.